Moment-sequence transforms: Transformers with compact domain

 \begin{remark} A similar argument to Proposition~\ref{P1sided} reveals that $F[-]$ preserves positivity on the set $\{ \bs(\mu) \in \moment([0,1]) : s_0(\mu) \in [0,\rho] \}$ if and only if $F$ is absolutely monotonic on~$(0,\rho)$ and such that $0 \leq F(0) \leq \lim_{\epsilon \to 0^+} F(\epsilon)$ and $\lim_{x \to \rho^-} F(x) \leq F(\rho)$. \end{remark}

-We next examine the case where the domain of $F$ is a symmetric closed interval $[-\rho,\rho]$.
+We next examine the case where the domain of $F$ is a symmetric compact interval $[-\rho,\rho]$.
 The functions preserving positivity of Hankel matrices when applied entrywise are completely characterized as follows.

-\begin{proposition} Suppose $\rho \in (0,\infty)$ and $F : I \to \R$, where $I = [-\rho,\rho]$.
-The following are equivalent. \begin{enumerate} \item $F[-]$ preserves positivity on all positive Hankel matrices with entries in~$I$. \item $F[-]$ preserves positivity on all positive Hankel matrices with entries in~$I$, arising from moment sequences. \item $F$ is real analytic on $(-\rho,\rho)$, absolutely monotonic on~$(0,\rho)$, and such that
+\begin{proposition} Suppose $F : I \to \R$, where $I = [-\rho,\rho]$ and $0 < \rho \leq \infty$.
+The following are equivalent. \begin{enumerate} \item $F[-]$ preserves positivity on all positive Hankel matrices with entries in~$I$. \item $F[-]$ preserves positivity on all positive Hankel matrices with entries in~$I$ that arise from moment sequences. \item $F$ is real analytic on $(-\rho,\rho)$, absolutely monotonic on~$(0,\rho)$, and such that

 \end{enumerate} \end{proposition}